-Skin cancer is the most common type of cancer worldwide.
-Possible risk factors include exposure to sunlight or UV radiation (e.g., tanning beds), viral infection (e.g., HPV), fair skin type, presence of large numbers or certain types of naevi (moles), exposure to arsenic, immunosuppression, certain genetic conditions (e.g., xeroderma pigmentosum), and family history of skin cancer.
+Skin cancer is one of the most common types of cancer worldwide.
+Possible risk factors include exposure to sunlight or ultraviolet (UV) radiation (e.g., tanning beds), other environmental exposures (e.g., arsenic), viral infection (e.g., HPV), fair skin type, presence of large numbers or certain types of naevi (moles), immunosuppression, certain genetic conditions (e.g., xeroderma pigmentosum), and family history of skin cancer.

 Heterogeneous group of uncommon disorders characterised by clonal accumulation of T lymphocytes primarily or exclusively in the skin.
 Mycosis fungoides and its leukaemic variant, Sézary syndrome, are the most common subtypes.
 Establishing a diagnosis is often difficult, as the disease can manifest in a number of different ways, including flat patches, raised plaques, large tumours, and/or marked erythroderma (intense and widespread reddening of the skin).
-Diagnosis is based on clinical findings, skin biopsy, and laboratory blood tests, and usually requires specialist expertise.
-Early-stage disease is usually managed with skin-directed therapy (topical medications, phototherapy, and localised radiotherapy).
-If skin disease is extensive or refractory, or the patient presents with advanced disease, systemic therapies are often necessary (chemotherapy, biological or immunological therapy, photopheresis).
-Clinical trials may be considered in early and advanced disease if the patient is a suitable candidate.
-The choice of skin-directed therapy or systemic treatment is usually dependent on both doctor and patient preference, as no one treatment option has been shown to be superior to another.
+Diagnosis is based on clinical findings, skin biopsy (specimens should be sent for histology, immunophenotyping, and molecular studies), and laboratory blood tests, and usually requires specialist expertise.

-Lesions are skin-coloured, yellowish or erythematous, ill-defined, irregularly shaped, small scaly macules or plaques localised in sun-exposed areas of the body (e.g., face, lower lip, dorsum of the hands, forearms, bald areas of the scalp, and ears).
+Lesions are skin-coloured, yellowish, or erythematous, ill-defined, irregularly shaped, small, scaly macules or plaques localised in sun-exposed areas of the body (e.g., forehead, lower lip, dorsum of the hands, forearms, bald areas of the scalp, and ears).
 Typically, they occur in middle-aged or older men with light-coloured skin and a history of chronic sun exposure.
-Has the potential to progress into an invasive squamous cell carcinoma (SCC).
+It has the potential to progress into an invasive squamous cell carcinoma (SCC).
 The risk of progression to SCC has been calculated to be between 0.025% and 16% per year.
 Although diagnosed clinically, a biopsy may help to rule out SCC.

 BMJ Publishing Group